mdn/browser-compat-data/docs/data-guidelines.md

 Use version numbers to reflect which _release line_ (major or minor but not patch-level releases) first supported a feature, rather than absolute version numbers.

-Typically, BCD does not record absolute version numbers (such as Chrome 76.0.3809.46; instead BCD records significant releases (such as Chrome 76).
+Typically, BCD does not record absolute version numbers, such as Chrome 76.0.3809.46; instead BCD records significant releases (such as Chrome 76).
 Use the earliest applicable release line for recording support for a given feature, even when that support change was backported to a previous release of the browser.

 For example, if the current release of browser X is version 10.2, but a new feature was backported to previous versions including a new 9.7.1 release, then the supported version is 9.7 (not 10.2 or 9.7.1).